-The observed stroke and rotation angles are plotted as a function of time in Fig. 9, along with predictions produced by the theoretical model.
+The observed stroke and rotation angles are plotted as a function of time in Fig. 10, along with predictions produced by the theoretical model.
 Time synchronization has been achieved by aligning the theoretical and experimental drive signals, omitted from the plots for clarity.
 The functional form of the applied voltage signal as a function of time (in seconds) is:

-$$V(t) = 100V + 100V \cdot \sin(110 \cdot 2\pi t) \tag{9}$$
+$$V(t) = 100V + 100V \cdot \sin(110 \cdot 2\pi t)$$ (9)

-From Fig. 9, it is immediately apparent that the theoretical model accurately captures qualitative characteristics of the experimental model, with rotation angle $\psi$ exhibiting an approximately $90^\circ$ phase lag behind the stroke angle $\phi$ .
-Furthermore, the theory also accurately predicts oscillation amplitudes from applied drive voltage, an achievement considering the complexity of this nonlinear dynamic system.
+From Fig. 10, it is immediately apparent that the theoretical model accurately captures qualitative characteristics of the experimental model, with rotation angle $\psi$ exhibiting an approximately 90° phase lag behind the stroke angle $\phi$ .
+FurFig.
+10 Left wing trajectories (a) predicted by theory and (b) observed experimentally, along with (c) theoretical and (d) experimental right wing trajectories.
+Wing stroke angle trajectories $\phi^L$ and $\phi^R$ adapt to compensate for asymmetric wing parameters; rotation angles $\psi^L$ and $\psi^R$ are also impacted thermore, the theory also accurately predicts oscillation amplitudes from applied drive voltage, no small achievement considering the complexity of this nonlinear dynamic system.